Uh oh, you are visiting the site using Internet Explorer. Which is an outdated browser.

 Placing these items into a tray either on level ground or elevated at children’s height can support the extension of play and creativity.

-Key learning concepts include science, maths and literacy through experimentation, sorting and classifying in traditional and non-traditional ways, that help meet our learners where they are.
+Key learning concepts include science, maths, and literacy through experimentation, sorting, and classifying in traditional and non-traditional ways, that help meet our learners where they are.

-Educators can then have the freedom to support children to explore and scaffold their learning, with the familiarity of resources that can easily draw upon skills including problem solving and teamwork.
+Educators can then have the freedom to support children to explore and scaffold their learning, with the familiarity of resources that can easily draw upon skills including problem-solving and teamwork.

-By reimagining the use of indoor/outdoor programming for parts of the day it is possible to create a much needed feeling of both additional space and extra resources.
+By reimagining the use of indoor/outdoor programming for parts of the day it is possible to create a much-needed feeling of both additional space and extra resources.

 Messy Play Essential

-Fun2 Play Activity Trays are a great addition to existing equipment and materials as they can help to create both space as well as being a functional resource.
+Activity Trays are a great addition to existing equipment and materials as they can help to create both space as well as being a functional resource.

 Ideal as a workspace and for storage, these trays are easy to transport from one space to another with the optional, adjustable to 2 heights, is a lightweight stand available to purchase separately.
-It can even be folded away when not in use - another space saving feature!
+It can even be folded away when not in use - another space-saving feature!

 Related Articles

-Young children are constantly learning about the way their bodies work and regulate to keep themselves healthy through the guidance of their parents, educators and others.
+Young children are constantly learning about the way their bodies work and regulate to keep themselves healthy through the guidance of their parents, educators, and others.

-As adults, we have had the repetition of life experiences to fall back on in order to prepare for each day and season as they happen.
+As adults, we have had the repetition of life experiences to fall back on to prepare for each day and season as they happen.
 We know how to control and manipulate our environment with ease and ability.

 In summer, we know how to keep ourselves cool and often shift and adjust our location to maintain and regulate comfort, without even thinking.
 For children, especially small children, this can be more difficult as they are largely dependent on others to advocate and model responses to meet their changing needs.